Soldier Fly – Nemotelus kansensis

 Live adult female and male flies photographed in the wild at DuPage County, Illinois, USA.

-Flies in the family Stratiomyidae are commonly called soldier flies (after Greek stratiotes, soldier, refering to the abdominal markings resembling military uniform hash marks).
+Flies in the family Stratiomyidae are commonly called soldier flies (after Greek stratiotes, soldier, referring to the abdominal markings resembling military uniform hash marks).
 Stratiomyids range worldwide on every continent, save Antarctica, in 400 genera containing ~1500 species [1].

 Ranging from 3 to 28mm long, [2] adults are almost always found on flowers, where they use their jointed proboscis to suck nectar to fuel their amorous activities.
 Wings are held scissors-like over the back while at rest, and are transparent (hyaline), darkened, with a blackish tinge (infuscate), or with a distinct pattern [2].